Why find the cost of your recipes?

 We personally found spreadsheets functional and quick but usually limited in ability (missing features like yield percentage, measurement converters, purchase price history, updating multiple recipes, etc).
 Computer programs (or apps) will usually be much more capable in features, but there is a steeper learning curve to using them.

 We hoped to address all these factors and needed features in our recipe cost calculator.
 CookKeepBook will store your ingredients and recipes and is able to factor in yield percentages, measurement conversions and purchase price history.
 We also gave special consideration to the work flow in our web app, making the learning curve as easy as possible.
 And we offer our recipe cost calculator free of charge.

 You may wonder why we offer it for free, and our FAQ has an answer for you.
 Simply put, having such a tool can be invaluable for start-ups and for home.
 And since this is about saving money, charging a high rate would seem counter-productive.
-We will offer a paid-for account in the near future, which will have additional features that are business oriented, but these are not essential for home or start-up businesses.
+We offer a paid-for account, which has additional features that are business oriented, but these are not essential for home or start-up businesses.

 "Excellent!
 I just took a job as an American Legion Bar manager and I needed to see what they were spending on menu items." - Zora

 "I love your website!
 It's exactly what I was looking for and needed...
 Thanks again for creating such a wonderful and useful site!" - Makanani